renjmindy/FacialTrackDetectors/README.md

 1. 1×1 convolution layer is equivalent of fully connected layer.
 2. 1×1 convolution layers can be used to get activation map of classification network in `sliding window` manner.

+We propose replace last fully connected layer with softmax actiovation to convolution layer with linear activation.
+It will be usefull to find good threshold.
+Of course, we can use softmax activation.

 ##### Head before convert
 ![fd](https://github.com/renjmindy/FaceDetectors/blob/master/images/face_10.png)